State visit by Nikita Khrushchev to the United States: California

-During the visit, Los Angeles mayor Norris Poulson addressed Khrushchev's "We will bury you" made at the Embassy of Poland in Moscow three years prior when delivering welcome remarks.
+During the visit, Los Angeles mayor Norris Poulson addressed Khrushchev's "We will bury you" statement made at the Embassy of Poland in Moscow three years prior when delivering welcome remarks.
 Poulson stated the following: "We do not agree with your widely quoted phrase 'We shall bury you.'
 You shall not bury us and we shall not bury you.
 We are happy with our way of life.
 We recognize its shortcomings and are always trying to improve it.
 But if challenged, we shall fight to the death to preserve it".
 Poulson's comments came after the Soviet premier constantly touted Soviet superiority to L.A. during his tour of the city.

 During a luncheon at the Twentieth Century-Fox Studio, Khrushchev was engaged in an improvised debate with his host Spyros Skouras over the respective merits of capitalism and communism.
-Notable American actors such as Gary Cooper, Frank Sinatra, Elizabeth Taylor, and Marilyn Monroe met Khrushchev.
+On the set of the film Can-Can, notable American actors such as Gary Cooper, Frank Sinatra, Elizabeth Taylor, and Marilyn Monroe met Khrushchev.
 Although Khrushchev was supposed to visit Disneyland on 19 September, the visit was canceled for security reasons, which added to his anger.

 While visiting a new research campus for the International Business Machines Corporation (IBM) in San Jose, Khrushchev seemed to express little interest in the computer technology, but rather the self-service cafeteria, which he introduced in the USSR upon return to Moscow.